 There are 2 classes on the Thai Airways A350 with 32 Royal Silk Class (business class) and 289 economy seats.
 The business seat is similar to equivalent products found on Thai’s A380s and B777-300ERs.
 There are 32 business class seats arranged in a 1-2-1 configuration.
 The seats have 44 inches (112cm) of seat pitch and are 20 inches (51cm) wide.
 They can be reclined to lie-flat and are 73.5 inches (187cm) long.

 There is a 16-inch LCD touchscreen monitor with a Panasonic IFE system and 2 USB ports under the screen.
-There is a side table and plenty of storage, more than other airlines flying with A350’s.
-The Panasonic IFE system offers a wide range of entertainment, including movies, TV programmes, CD albums plus their Sky Chat platform enabling text and emoticon messaging between business and economy passengers.
+There are a side table and plenty of storage, more than other airlines flying with A350’s.
+The Panasonic IFE system offers a wide range of entertainment, including movies, TV programs, CD albums plus their Sky Chat platform enabling text and emoticon messaging between business and economy passengers.

 The A350 provides decent onboard wifi.
-Business class passengers receive a voucher to redeem free wifi service (Gold and Platinum Royal Orchid Plus members also get free wifi).
-Economy passengers can use onboard wifi by buyinga package ranging from US$4.99 for 10MB, to US$34.99 for 100MB.
+Business-class passengers receive a voucher to redeem free wifi service (Gold and Platinum Royal Orchid Plus members also get free wifi).
+Economy passengers can use onboard wifi by buying a package ranging from $4.99 USD for 10MB to $34.99 USD for 100MB.

 Best Seats In Business Class On Thai Airways A350

 Every seat has aisle access, but if you want more privacy, the A and K seats by the windows would be the best choice.
 Rows 11 and 19 are close to the galley, so could be noisy.